wsh5wb/bodega/README.md

 * Space to switch dungeons

+* P to pause

 * U to enter camera translation mode

 While in translation mode:

 * I,J,K,L to move camera between adjacent room cells
 * N to reset character and camera to main room

+## Controller

+* Left analog stick & DPad

+* A,B,X,Y to shoot (trying to figure out how to access second analog stick)

+* Start to pause

+* Select to show map

 Design Team Updates: